Export Conditions

 - Both PostgreSQL and Oracle support optional table descriptions (comments).
 You can either type a description for the target table(s) or copy it from the source (if any) by one click.
 Note that descriptions are applied during the table creation only; they are ignored when the export mode (see below) is appending, updating, or deleting records in existing target table.

 - The bigger Commit interval value, the faster your exporting process.
 But too big value may cause memory and other issues.
-Therefore, try to play with it to find the optimal value before porting the solution to your production environment.
+Therefore, try to play with it (starting from a moderate value) to find the optimal value before porting the solution to your production environment.

 - Click Next.